MJL502/KYChildSupportCalculator/README.md

 •	Choose at least 3 items on the Features List below and implement them in your project

 FEATURE LIST:
-•	Implement a “master loop” console application where the user can repeatedly enter commands/perform actions, including choosing to exit the program
+1	Implement a “master loop” console application where the user can repeatedly enter commands/perform actions, including choosing to exit the program
-	 COMPLETE (first feature)
+	 COMPLETE

+2	Read data from an external file, such as text, JSON, CSV, etc and use that data in your application 	Complete - the child support table is read in frmo a csv file

+3	Create 3 or more unit tests for your application - Complete

+4	Build a conversion tool that converts user input to another type and displays it (ex: converts cups to grams) - Complete - the program converts user inputs (i.e. monthly income and number of children) into a child support amount

+5	Calculate and display data based on an external factor (ex: get the current date, and display how many days remaining until some event) - Complete - I have a timer that starts when the user begins inputing data and finishes when the program is complete, and displays how long it took to run the program

+6	Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program - POSSIBLY COMPLETE? - I CREATE AN ARRAY (not a dictionary or list) and retreive a value from it

+Features which are not included but could be added:

 •	Create an additional class which inherits one or more properties from its parent
-	 - MAY BE ADDED -

-•	Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program - MAY BE ADDED -

-•	Implement a log that records errors, invalid inputs, or other important events and writes them to a text file - MAY BE ADDED -
+•	Implement a log that records errors, invalid inputs, or other important events and writes them to a text file

-•	Read data from an external file, such as text, JSON, CSV, etc and use that data in your application Complete (second feature)

 •	Implement a regular expression (regex) to ensure a field either a phone number or an email address is always stored and displayed in the same format
-	 - IN PROGRESS -

-•	Use a LINQ query to retrieve information from a data structure (such as a list or array) or file - MAY BE ADDED -
+•	Use a LINQ query to retrieve information from a data structure (such as a list or array) or file

-•	Create 3 or more unit tests for your application - Complete (third fature)

-•	Build a conversion tool that converts user input to another type and displays it (ex: converts cups to grams) - Complete (fourth feature)

-•	Calculate and display data based on an external factor (ex: get the current date, and display how many days remaining until some event) - Complete (fifth feature)

-•	Analyze text and display information about it (ex: how many words in a paragraph) - IN PROGRESS
+•	Analyze text and display information about it (ex: how many words in a paragraph)

-•	Visualize data in a graph, chart, or other visual representation of data - MAY BE ADDED -
+•	Visualize data in a graph, chart, or other visual representation of data